jediswaplabs/discord-alert-bot/readme.md

 ```
 pip install -r requirements.txt
 ```

-If you're using [anaconda](https://www.anaconda.com), you can create a virtual environment and install the requirements using this code:
+The bot relies on a pre-release of [python-telegram-bot](https://docs.python-telegram-bot.org/en/v20.0a6/), so if installing packages manually using `pip`, the `--pre` flag will be necessary ([see here](https://docs.python-telegram-bot.org/en/v20.0a6/)).
+If you're using [anaconda](https://www.anaconda.com), you can create a virtual environment and install all requirements using this code:

 ```
 conda create -n discord-alert-bot python=3.9